jinhonav/Sentinel-1-SAR-Ship-Detection-and-Classification/README.md

 - Runs test prediction examples.
 - Saves the trained `best.pt` and `last.pt` model weights to Google Drive.

-This notebook produces the final YOLOv8 ship detector used for Sentinel-1 SAR ship detection.
+This script produces the final YOLOv8 ship detector used for Sentinel-1 SAR ship detection.

 ---